grafana/pyroscope/docs/sources/configure-client/trace-span-profiles/dotnet-span-profiles.md

 Your applications must be instrumented for profiling and tracing before you can use span profiles.

 * Profiling: Your application must be instrumented with Pyroscope's .NET instrumentation library.
-If you haven't done this yet, please refer to the [.NET]({{< relref "../language-sdks/dotnet" >}}) guide.
+Refer to the [.NET]({{< relref "../language-sdks/dotnet" >}}) guide for instructions.
 * Tracing: Your application must be instrumented with OpenTelemetry traces.
-If you haven't done this yet, please refer to the [OpenTelemetry](https://opentelemetry.io/docs/net/getting-started/) guide.
+Refer to the [OpenTelemetry](https://opentelemetry.io/docs/net/getting-started/) guide for isntructions.

 {{< admonition type="note" >}}
-Currently only [OpenTelemetry manual instrumentation](https://opentelemetry.io/docs/languages/net/instrumentation/) is supported for span profiles in .NET.
-This limitation is there because Pyroscope's .NET profiler and OpenTelemetry's auto instrumentation are based on separate .NET CLR profilers.
+Span profiles in .NET are only supported using [OpenTelemetry manual instrumentation](https://opentelemetry.io/docs/languages/net/instrumentation/) because Pyroscope's .NET profiler and OpenTelemetry's auto instrumentation are based on separate .NET CLR profilers.
 {{< /admonition >}}

 ## OpenTelemetry support